TanStack/router/docs/guide/custom-search-param-serialization.md

 > TODO This portion of documentation is currently under construction

-By default, TanStack Router parses and serializes your search params automatically.
+By default, TanStack Router parses and serializes your search params automatically using `JSON.stringify/JSON.parse`.
 Depending on your needs though, you may want to customize the serialization process.

 To do so, [use `Router`'s `parseSearch` and `stringifySearch` options](../docs/api#search-param-parsing-and-serialization):